 The title is lyrically linked to the song « The graveyard coven » which is included on this ep.
 The lyrics of this song deal with necromancy and obscure rites performed to reveal what lies beyond the boneyard.
 Blood Harvest Records (the Swedish label which released our demo) was responsible once again for this release which contains two tracks.
 The recording went smoothly as for each recording session with RITUALIZATION.
 We created these songs using the same routine, all members being involved and yearning for the same purpose music wise.

-Now the band has just released the awesome “Sacraments to the Sons of the Abyss”.
+The band has just released the awesome “Sacraments to the Sons of the Abyss”.
 How did you come up with this title and how did the recording of all this come together?
 How much time did you spend in the studio for this and are you pretty happy with it?

 Sacraments to the sons of the abyss » will be released in early February 2017 as I answer this interview.
 We recorded the album at the Hybreed studio in Paris area with sound engineer Andrew Guillotin, he was advised to us by Amduscias (TEMPLE OF BAAL) who has worked with him for many years.
 I found the title which sums up some of the lyrics and the lyrical thread shared by all the songs, id est : the damned souls stand by their own laws...We began the recording in autumn 2015 and it was over in mid-2016 since there were many sessions on a few months span.
 I can’t wait to hold this release and play it loud !

-Now which band members write the music and who writes the lyrics?
+Which band members write the music and who writes the lyrics?
 How does a song come together?

 Music writing is a common task.
 Krig G (bass + backing vocals), Da’ath and Infamist (guitars) write a lot of stuff/riffs, sometimes even a full song.
 We work on these bits at our rehearsal place, every note and pattern, until we are all satisfied with the outcome.
 I (Warchangel, vocals) am responsible for all lyrics, I would not be able to sing some lyrics written by any other member of the band...